wzhtoo/Google_Cloud-Cybersecurity_Professional_Certificate/01_IntroductiontoSecurityPrinciplesinCloudComputing/instructor.md

 ### Say thanks

-Dear Devan Sri Darren,
+Dear Megan,

-I’m so grateful for your teaching in the System Administration and IT Infrastructure Services course.
+I am deeply grateful for your teaching in the Introduction to Security Principles in Cloud Computing course.

-Your lessons have been so helpful, and I’ve learned so much.
+Your lessons have been incredibly insightful, and I’ve gained so much valuable knowledge under your guidance.

-I also want to thank Dion, Heather, Sandra, and Alex, whose expertise inspired me and helped improve my mindset.
+I also want to extend my heartfelt thanks to the instructors Manny, Seline, Luis, Ben, Dayo, Chris, and Kevin.

+Each of you brought unique expertise and perspectives that not only enriched the course content but also inspired me to think more critically about cybersecurity and cloud security practices.

-Each of you made this course amazing, and I now feel more experienced and confident.
+This course has been an amazing journey, and I now feel more confident and better equipped to apply these principles in real-world scenarios.

-Thank you for all the effort and care you put into helping students like me grow.
+Thank you for your dedication, expertise, and effort in helping students like me grow.

+Sincerely,
+Win Zaw Htoo